Frequently Asked Questions for Landlords

-We haven’t seen any significant levels of wilful damage to a property rented to students, typically just see the wear and tear you’d expect from a group of young adults.
+We haven’t seen any significant levels of wilful damage to a property rented to students, typically we just see the wear and tear you’d expect from a group of young adults.

-We provide tenants with guide on how we expect them to leave their property several times throughout our contact with them.
+We provide tenants with a guide on how we expect them to leave their property several times throughout our contact with them.
 We expect that they have followed it, basically emptying their house and having a good go at cleaning it, but landlords should expect to have the houses cleaned before new tenants move in.

 Yes, students now expect their rent to include; gas, electricity, water, TV licence and fibre optic internet.

 No, we include a limit on the gas and electricity the tenants can use in their tenancy agreement, but the best way to reduce the bills is to provide good facilities for example; double glazed widows and modern external doors, a modern boiler with thermostatic control and loft insulation.

 To provide all five things above typically costs between £500 and £700 per tenant per year, depending on the facilities and size of the house, larger houses usually being cheaper per tenant to run.

 We will only charge you for the cost of the services that are used at your property, our only fee being our set up fee and management fee.

 Gas safety certificates are needed annually, and it’s recommended that Portable Appliance Testing (PAT) and a fire detection test and service are carried out on an annual basis as well and an Electrical Installation Condition Report (EICR) needs to be carried out every five years.